Shirin Farhad (1956 film): Soundtrack

 The soundtrack was composed by S. Mohinder, and lyrics were penned by Tanvir Naqbi and Saba Afghani.
 "Hazaron Rang Badlega Zamana" and "Guzara Hua Zamana, Aata Nahi Dobara" became popular upon the film's release.

 Reception

 As per Times of India, Shirin Farhad was theatrically released on 3 February 1956 in Bombay.

 Shirin Farhad proved to be very popular among audience.
 As per Madhubala's biographer Mohan Deep, the film was a financial success; its success captured the pairing of Madhubala and Pradeep Kumar to fame.

 Shirin Farhad was also a breakthrough film of Ameeta.
-Nett4u reported: "Her acting career took a turn with Shirin Farhad in which she acted along Madhubala in 1956.
-This hit brought her lead roles in Abhimaan and Zamana."